EEC Logo

 Prerequisites

-Familiarity with Unix commands, directory structure, and the text editor is required; this course includes a short review of some basics, but proficiency with the system editor is expected.
+Familiarity with UNIX commands, directory structure, and the text editor is required; this course includes a short review of some basics, but proficiency with the system editor is required.

 Programming skills are not required, but are helpful.